hashgraph/hedera-services/test-clients/yahcli/README.md

 # Validating network services

+:building_construction:&nbsp;**TODO** the _ValidationScenarios.jar_ functionality to be migrated here.

-Services are validated by type; as usual, to see all options, run,
+Services will be validated by type; to see all supported options, run,

 ```
 $ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.4 -n localhost -p 2 validate help